Pointing Pairs in Sudoku: How to Spot and Use This Key Elimination Technique

 Frequently Asked Questions

-A pointing pair occurs when a candidate digit appears in only two cells within a 3×3 box, and both cells are in the same row or column.
-Because the digit must go in one of those two cells, it can be eliminated from all other cells in that row or column outside the box.
+Pointing pairs occur when a candidate digit appears in only two or three cells within a box, and all those cells lie in the same row or column.
+That digit can then be eliminated from the rest of that row or column outside the box.

-What is the difference between pointing pairs and box line reduction?
+What is the difference between pointing pairs and locked candidates?